Director of Athletics

 Coach Kodhamus Llong Bey has been part of the Cushman family since 2014.
 He was born in Chicago, and his family moved to Robbins, Illinois, where he attended Harold L. Richards High School.
 During his senior year, he led his Bulldogs basketball team to a 26-3 record, including a school record of 20 consecutive wins to begin the season.
 In high school and AAU, he competed against current NBA players Tyreke Evans, Derrick Rose, Blake Griffin, Jrue Holliday, Evan Turner, and Isaiah Thomas.
 After high school, Kodhamus attended Stoneridge Prep in California.
 In order to improve his craft of basketball, he attended school for a post graduate year.
 Coach Llong Bey then went on to play for Moraine Valley Community College, where he was named to the All-Conference team both seasons.
 He transferred to St. Thomas University in Miami for his last two years of college.
 St. Thomas was nationally ranked (#10) and finished with a 28-3 record, making the second national tournament appearance in school history.

-Coach Rodney Cunningham is currently the head coach of Cushman’s varsity basketball team, teaches club basketball and assists in the CAD basketball program.
+Coach Rodney Cunningham is currently the head coach of Cushman’s track and field team.
 He has been part of the Cushman family since 2006.
 He graduated from Miami Jackson Senior High in 2006.
 Rodney played varsity basketball for 4 years and ran varsity track for 3 years.
 He earned Honorable Mention in 2006 for basketball.
 In 2005, he finished 4th in state for the triple jump and was named First-Team All-Dade.
 Two of his former track athletes have gone on to run track in college.

 Coach Pedro Hernandez has been part of The Cushman School since 2004.
 He grew up playing pee wee football for K-Land in Miami.
 In middle school, he went on to play football, soccer and lacrosse.
 He was captain of his football and lacrosse teams while playing for Trinity Episcopal School, which later became Palmer Trinity.
 While at Palmer Trinity, playing the weak side line backer position on defense and special teams, his football team went on to win districts in the 3A division during his 11th grade year.
 That same year, while playing defense, face-off man and string man in lacrosse, the team went on to win the State Finals.
 For six years, Coach H also played the sweeper position in soccer.
 While living in St. Louis, Pedro played in various club soccer leagues.
 Sports has always been an important part of Coach H's life, which has led to his passion for coaching.
 About six years ago, Coach H was the co-founder and Vice President of South Miami United (SMU), a local youth soccer program that remained in existence for 5 years.
 The program amassed a total of over 880 youth soccer players for recreational and competitive play.
 While helping run the program, he also coached several recreational and competitive (division 1 and 2) travel teams over his tenure with SMU.
 After the program had ended, many players went on to play division 1 soccer for some of the top clubs in Miami and represented some of the top soccer schools in Miami.
 While at Cushman, Coach H co-founded and organized the Cushman Athletic Development (CAD) Program which has been in affect for six years now.
 Coach H, with the help of others, has successfully created a learning platform for children to develop their skills in team sports such as soccer, volleyball, baseball and basketball.
 Coach H also co-founded what is now known as Cushman’s Blue and White Day, which has been a tremendously successful program instilling pride to students, teachers and parents through games and physical activity.
 Over the last decade at Cushman, Coach H has coached basketball, baseball and soccer.
 Currently, he is Head Coach of boys soccer.